simpleinjector/Documentation/source/aop.rst

         typeof(AccessValidationCommandHandlerDecorator<>),
         c => c.ImplementationType.GetCustomAttributes(typeof(AccessAttribute)).Any());

 This registration applies the decorator conditionally based on an attribute on the (initially) decorated handler type.
-There is obviously no way to express this using generic type constraints, so we will have to fallback to the predicate syntax.
+There is obviously no way to express this using generic type constraints, so you will have to fallback to the predicate syntax.

 .. _Decorators-with-Func-factories: